 But there is no clinical evidence that shows that tubal ligation has any kind of health effects or side effects.

 Other misconceptions include:

-- The belief that tubal ligation involves surgically removing a woman’s entire reproductive system.
+- The belief that tubal ligation involves surgically removing the entire female reproductive system

-- The belief that tubal ligation can lower a woman’s sex drive.
+- The belief that tubal ligation can lower sex drive

-- The belief that tubal ligation can cause a woman to lose or gain weight.
+- The belief that tubal ligation can cause weight gain or loss

-Although this is ideal for women who are an in the low-income bracket, studies show that women who undergo tubal ligation during a C-section may end up regretting their decision.
+Studies show that 12.7 percent of women who undergo tubal ligation during a C-section may end up regretting their decision.